 #5 – Does it get cold at night in the trailer?

 Our trailer is fairly well insulated for being a tin box on wheels.
 We feel pretty good at night unless we’re in an area with sub 40-degree temperatures.
 When it does get frigid outside, the thermostat is left on at night, and we keep it nice and toasty while we sleep.

 #4 – Where the heck do you shower?

-We have a full-bath w/ shower.
+We have a full-bathroom w/ shower.
 Surprisingly, the water heater provides enough hot water to take an enjoyable shower.
 It’s fairly nice being able to take a shower whenever and where ever we like.
-When we’re in the middle of nowhere, or a campground, we have two tanks on board, one providing fresh water, and one collecting bath water.
+When we’re in the middle of nowhere, or a campground, we have two tanks on board, one providing fresh water, and another for collecting bath water.
 When we’re in an RV park, it’s just like a home with water piped in from the ground, and waste going straight into the ground.

 #3 – Do you have enough closet space?

 My fiance has a ton of closet space.
 Myself, not so much.
 We easily manage with the space we have, which is saying something, because Chasity is a fan of clothes.
 We make it work fairly well.
 If there’s one thing this trailer has, it’s storage space.